 E-ink displays render crisp red, black, and white graphics — vendor logos like Golden, Liquitex, and Winsor & Newton right on the shelf edge.
 Choose from over 100 built-in icons from a curated library.
 Visually stimulating designs that elevate the store.
 No misprinted label stock, no wasted reams, no branding compromises — ever.

 Staff carry a phone-sized unit — a cheap Android phone with a Bluetooth barcode scanner in a belt-loop pouch.
-Scan the shelf tag, scan the product barcode, and within seconds that tag shows the product's price.
+Scan the shelf tag, scan the product barcode, and in moments that tag shows the product's price.
 It persists through every sale and price change, automatically selecting the correct template.
 Fully integrated with the existing POS, ERP, and CRM.

 No more tag printing.
 No adhesive label stock, no thermal ribbons, no ink cartridges to recycle.
 No printer queue collisions with invoices and shipping manifests.
 No printer contracts, no outages cascading across departments.
 The shared printers serve the rest of the business uninterrupted — and $15,000 a year stays in the budget.